Ventilation service and maintenance

 As part of mechanical ventilation PPM, it is also prudent to maintain a stock of spare system parts on site.
 Particularly those critical to operation or ones that can be difficult to obtain at short notice.
 Having replacement critical system parts to hand helps to mitigate the risk of potential system downtime.

-Ventilation rates signify the number of times the air volume in a room is completely changed.
-They are calculated and expressed in terms of air changes per hour and vary depending on the size and function of the space you wish to ventilate.
+Ventilation rates signify the number of times the air volume in a room is changed, however, due to air mixing, this does not mean all of the original air is replaced.
+The ventilation rate is calculated and expressed in terms of air changes per hour (ACH) and it varies, depending on the size and function of the space you wish to ventilate.

 There are general ventilation rates applicable to certain buildings, depending on room size and purpose.
 For example, classrooms, offices, retail shops, bedrooms, factories and data centres all have different recommended air change rates.
 Ventilation rates can range from two air changes per hour – oxygenating a room for survival – to one hundred per hour – extracting fumes from a room.
 These rates are calculated by a qualified engineer or a ventilation service provider using a psychrometric chart.